 The most common reason why transactions fail is funds aren’t available on the card.
 This can happen for several reasons, maybe the customer has a maxed-out card, or they may have used an account that has insufficient funds.
-There are also scenarios where a client may operate with several bank accounts and simply failed to transfer funds over to their account.
+There are also scenarios where a client may operate with several bank accounts and simply fail to transfer funds over to their account.

 If you work out of a brick-and-mortar location and this happens to a customer, it is important you never embarrass the customer in any type of way.
 You can simply say it looks like your transaction did not complete and this will gently let the customer know that there is something wrong with their card.

-Another reason why a payment may have failed could be since the issuing bank may have flagged the charge as fraudulent.
+Another reason why a payment may have failed could be that the issuing bank may have flagged the charge as fraudulent.
 In the case that this happens the customer needs to contact their bank and have the card released for future transactions.
 Most banks might send a quick text or phone call to verify the transaction.
 Once the bank releases the transaction the customer can proceed with their purchase.